JoseMCastano/Banking-marketing-Classifcation-model/README.md

 - Banking_marketing_project_Part1.ipypnb: Python notebook with the code of the project developed wyth Python.
 Part1
 - Banking_marketing_project_Part2.ipypnb: Python notebook with the code of the project developed wyth Python.
 Part2
 - bank-full.csv: files with the data to carry out the project.
 It's provided by kaggel:  https://www.kaggle.com/datasets/hariharanpavan/bank-marketing-dataset-analysis-classification?resource=download.
+This work is presented as a final project for getting the Data Science IT Academy's certificate. https://www.barcelonactiva.cat/en/itacademy